Conversational Bot

 It is common for Bots to contain multiple commands or sub workflows that it can action upon.
 It is best practice to list these commands in a help menu.
 Additionally, it is best practice for all commands to follow a "/" so that it's clear what text is meant to be processed as a command.
 The following illustrates these best practices:

-The Symphony Datafeed is a real-time message and event stream that can be created using the REST API.
+The Datafeed is a real-time message and event stream that can be created using the REST API.
 The datafeed provides a secure stream of messages and events from all conversations that a bot is in.

 You can learn more about parsing events and introducing custom business logic here.